John Parker Boyd: Family

 Boyd never married, but according to his will and other sources is known to have had two children.
-One was a daughter named Frances, born in India on June 4, 1797, to a Muslim woman named Housina.
-The other was a son named Wallace, born in October, 1814 to a woman named Marie Rupell.
+One was a daughter named Frances, born in India on June 4, 1797, to an Indian Muslim woman named Housina.
+The other was a son named Wallace, born in October, 1814, was to a woman named Marie Rupell, a European-American woman.
 As indicated in his will, Boyd intended to leave a large portion of his estate to Housina and Frances, but they could not be located.
 Wallace received 25 percent of Boyd's estate.
 He later changed his name to John Wallace Boyd and became a ship's captain based in Boston.

 Legacy

-Boyd Lake in Orneville is named for him.
+Boyd Lake in Orneville township, Maine is named in honor for him.

-In 2008 a Mississippi woman, Charlotte Dillard, purchased at a Goodwill store in Georgia for slightly more than seven dollars an antique two-volume Bible inscribed "Symphonia A. Little presented by her uncle General Boyd."
+In 2008, a Mississippi woman named Charlotte Dillard, had purchased at a Goodwill store in Georgia for slightly more than seven dollars an antique two-volume Bible inscribed "Symphonia A. Little presented by her uncle General Boyd."
 At the time of the purchase, Dillard planned to keep the books and display them at her home.

 Boyd's name is included on Plaque 8 in Paul Revere Mall, listed among those from Boston's North End who played leadership roles in the American Revolution and War of 1812.
 (Paul Revere Mall is bounded by Hanover, Tileston, Unity and Charter Streets.
 It is a brick park with benches, a fountain and flowers.
 It includes numerous bronze plaques to commemorate various historical events and individuals, and features an equestrian statue of Paul Revere.)